FirelyTeam/firely-docs/vonk/features/restful_api.rst

 Batch is fully supported.
 Although the specification does not allow references between resources in a Batch, Vonk can handle them.

+You can limit the number of entries accepted in a single Transaction.
+See :ref:`batch_options`.

 .. _restful_transaction:

 Transaction